OctopyID/IndonesianBoundaries/README.md

 The spatial source I use comes from Badan Pusat Statistik (BPS - Statistics Indonesia).

+## Disclaimer
+Due to the limited time for the maintainer to search for the latest data for each boundary, we are not obliged to make the changes you requested ASAP.

+If you have the latest data and want us to update the data we have, please send it to [supianidz@octopy.id](mailto:supianidz@octopy.id).

+Data can be either JSON or SHP provided it has a region code in its properties.

 ## Requirement

 I don't know exactly, but it's been tested on